airpair/authoring-guide/post.md

 Trolling and arguments are generally discouraged.
 There are no definitions or processeses yet for inappropriate behavior.
 It's a good example an area for the community to flesh out as we continue moving forward.

+*** Tip *** if you've incorprated feedback from a review, reply to let the reviwer know.
+They are able to update both their rating and comment at any time.

 ## 3. Submission guidelines